tot-ra/vector-bible/README.md

-# Vector DBs comparison sandbox on a Biblical study
+# Vector DBs comparison sandbox on a Biblical multilingual 10M verses

 Goal of this repo is to compare different vector databases in terms of performance, load, ease of use and features.